Current Radiopharmaceutical Availability

 - Fludeoxyglucose F 18 Injection is indicated in positron emission tomography (PET) imaging for assessment of abnormal glucose metabolism to assist in the evaluation of malignancy in patients with known or suspected abnormalities found by other testing modalities, or in patients with an existing diagnosis of cancer.

-- Fludeoxyglucose F 18 Injection is indicated in positron emission tomography (PET) imaging in patients with coronary artery disease and left ventricular dysfunction, when used together with myocardial perfusion imaging, for the identification of left ventricular myocardium with residual glucose metabolism and reversible loss of systolic function.
+- Fludeoxyglucose F 18 Injection is indicated in PET imaging in patients with coronary artery disease and left ventricular dysfunction, when used together with myocardial perfusion imaging, for the identification of left ventricular myocardium with residual glucose metabolism and reversible loss of systolic function.

-- Fludeoxyglucose F 18 Injection is indicated in positron emission tomography (PET) imaging in patients for the identification of regions of abnormal glucose metabolism associated with foci of epileptic seizures.
+- Fludeoxyglucose F 18 Injection is indicated in PET imaging in patients for the identification of regions of abnormal glucose metabolism associated with foci of epileptic seizures.

 There is also a long history of using FDG in studies assessing malignancy, epilepsy, dementia, inflammation/infection imaging, and many other diseases.
 There are thousands of studies that have been published using this most commonly used PET imaging agent.